darrenjacoby/intervention/README.md

 Return `application`.

-**New!** You can auto-generate/export a config file from the database using `Tools/Intervention` in the WordPress admin.
+Tip: automate exporting a config file from the database using Tools→Intervention in the WordPress admin.

 ```php
 <?php